trawick/ct-httpd/src/2.4.x/README.md

 * https://github.com/trawick/ct-httpd/blob/master/src/2.4.x/httpd-2.4.x.patch

-The patch has been tested with the 2.4.12 release tarballs but should work with some earlier 2.4.x releases as well.
+The patch has been tested with the 2.4.16 release tarballs and may work with later 2.4.x releases as well.
+For prior releases, check the git history for earlier versions of the patch.

 Build httpd as you normally would, ensuring that you have OpenSSL 1.0.2-beta3 or later so that mod\_ssl\_ct (which requires OpenSSL 1.0.2) and httpd and the rest of the modules are using the same level of OpenSSL.